 What is the difference between an income statement and a statement of cash flow?

-These two documents are sometimes confused because they both have to do with how much money a company is making or losing.
+These 2 documents are sometimes confused because they both have to do with how much money a company is making or losing.
 As indicated above, the difference lies in when revenues and expenditures are incurred and when the related cash transactions actually occur.
-On a personal level, one might compare this to using a credit card, where the dates of purchase and payment differ, or a debit card, where purchase and payment are recorded simultaneously.
+On a personal level, one might compare this to using a credit card, where the dates of a purchase and a payment differ, or a debit card, where a purchase and a payment are recorded simultaneously.